w3c/media-source/codec-switching-explainer.md

 ###### Route taken:

-For simplicity, and due to the prevalence of MSE apps that use single-track bytestreams and up to two `SourceBuffer`s (one each for audio and video) to manage adaptation of each independently, the _initialization segment received algorithm_ continues to require the same number of audio, video and text tracks - and if more than one of a particular type, that the set of track IDs for that type
+For simplicity, and due to the prevalence of MSE apps that use single-track bytestreams and up to two `SourceBuffers` (one each for audio and video) to manage adaptation of each independently, the _initialization segment received algorithm_ continues to require the same number of audio, video and text tracks - and if more than one of a particular type, that the set of track IDs for that type